PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 **Sub-task of the Trigger**
 Same as [Multi-step task](./task-instance.md#sub-tasks-1).
 Other diffrecres are:
-  - Due date: It is number input field amd its always less than or equal to start date otherwise system show error message.
+  - Due date: It is number input field amd its always less than or equal to start date otherwise system show error message. `0` value is allowed.
   - Responsible: Responsible is a familiy role not a person.
 Fallback logic will be same as parent trigger.
   - Sub-task Status of the recurring trigger can't be set to Done.